saideepaksana/Analytics-BI/README.md

 2. **Clean** — Quarantine invalid records with a Dead Letter Queue, review and restore them
 3. **Explore** — Build queries with dimensions, measures, filters, and aggregations
 4. **Visualize** — Create charts (bar, line, pie, scatter, box plot, and more) powered by ECharts
-5. **Dashboard** — Arrange multiple charts into drag-and-drop dashboard layouts
+5. **Dashboard** — Arrange multiple charts into drag-and-drop dashboard layouts with tabs
-6. **Export** — Download data and charts in CSV, Excel, or PDF formats
+6. **Export** — Download data and dashboards as CSV, XLSX, PDF, or PNG — on demand or on a schedule
+7. **Embed** — Share published dashboards publicly via secure iframe embed tokens

 ---